 We also rely heavily on Dropbox’s document-editing tool, Paper, for brainstorming and collaboration.

 Paper allows users to jot notes simply and work together in real time or asynchronously.
 Users can make lists or charts, assign tasks and due dates, track changes, comment and see a changelog of all edits on a document.

 Nearly every team in Buffer relies on Trello to track tasks and projects.

-There are a thousand and one ways to customize your Trello boards to best suit your needs.
+There are a thousand ways to customize your Trello boards to best suit your needs.
 There are a variety of “power ups” available — we use the Calendar feature and voting on our Open blog editorial board!

 Arranging meetings across timezones can be a bit tricky!